JRBirch/FoodCalendar/README.md

 `npm start -- --frontend r` \ `npm run dev -- --frontend r`

-To serve up the react typescript frontend the `rt` argument can be used,

-`npm start -- --frontend rt` \ `npm run dev -- --frontend rt`

 To just run the node server without serving up any static files,